chef/automate/components/automate-chef-io/content/docs/elasticsearch.md

 number_of_data_nodes should equal the number of nodes in your external cluster. number_of_nodes should be equal number of ES nodes + your Automate server.

-If everything looks good, Congratulations your done.
+If everything looks good, then congratulations, you are done!